-If you are a parent or carer of a baby who you thinks meets the criteria please ask your health visitor or GP to refer to us.
+If you are a parent or carer of a baby or child who you thinks meets the criteria please ask your health visitor or GP to refer to us.

-To refer a baby, please use the referral form below.
+To refer a baby or a child, please use the referral form below.

 How common is TB in the UK?